1. Home: Explore careers

 Volunteering

 Volunteering is a great way to build up your skills and to make contacts with people in the industry.
 Your contacts can be a good way of finding paid work later on.
-You could get volunteering experience through:
+You can get volunteering experience through:

 • student theatre and film productions